ZeroPie/JsThings/README.md

 function watify() {
     console.log(wat) => undefined
-    var wat = 'shadoewed" // Wat will be shadowed at compile time, r.i.p accessing this lexically at runtime (screw window.wat, btw it only works because we are one level deep, but with more nesting it wouldnt)'
+    var wat = 'shadowed" // Wat will be shadowed at compile time, r.i.p accessing this lexically at runtime (screw window.wat, btw it only works because we are one level deep, but with more nesting it wouldnt)
 }
 ```